News

 I earned an Ed.D. from the University of St. Thomas, Department of Educational Leadership, an M.Mus., Vocal Performance, from the Peabody Institute of Johns Hopkins, and a B.A. in Italian Studies (Phi Beta Kappa) from the University of Minnesota.

-During the past three years, I taught at the University of St. Thomas (UST) as an adjunct faculty member.
+Prior to joining the faculty of The Blake School, I taught at the University of St. Thomas (UST) for three years as an adjunct faculty member.
 This included a music and culture course at the Dougherty Family College (DFC), elective voice lessons for undergraduate and graduate students in the Music Department of the College of Arts and Sciences, and a introductory course for first-year college students through the Office of Student Affairs.
 While at UST, I served on the DFC Dean Search Committee, University of St. Thomas Charter Accountability Board, the UST Adjunct Faculty Council where I was a member of the AFC Elections and Nominations Committee, and the DFC Strategic Planning Committee.

 I enjoy sharing my knowledge, experience, and love for music, cultural studies, performance, and pedagogy with students and fellow educators alike.
 Past guest lectures and professional development workshops included diverse topics ranging from reggaetón and race, realism and nationalism in 19th century opera, women opera composers in 17th century Italian city-states, anti-racist teaching practices, and addressing equity in the classroom with creativity.